gonzalesluisfrancisco/launchpad-gps/README.md

 #### Coordinate Conversion

 The latitude and longitude are formatted as degrees and minutes (ddmm.mmmm).
 However, many popular mapping utilities such as Google Maps do not support this format.
+This can be rectified by adding a space between dd and mm (ie dd mm.mmmm) or using a conversion formula.
 The following formula can be used to convert to decimal format either during the logging or when the data is uploaded to another source for analysis computer.

 dd = degrees